 - Created on the 2 February, 2017.

-The minimum detectable sensitivity limit of thyroxine (T4) using this thyroxine ELISA kit was estimated to be 8 nmol/l.
-Also the standard range was calculated to be between 25 – 250 nmol/l.
+The minimum detectable sensitivity limit of thyroxine (T4) using this total thyroxine ELISA kit was estimated to be 8 nmol/l.
+Also the standard range for this ELISA assay was calculated to be between 25 – 250 nmol/l.

 - J. Biological Chemistry (1948) 173, 175.
 Barker, S.B.